Lend-Lease: Significance

 Today [1963] some say the Allies didn't really help us ...
 But listen, one cannot deny that the Americans shipped over to us material without which we could not have equipped our armies held in reserve or been able to continue the war.
+We did not have explosives, gunpowder.
+There was nothing to load rifle cartridges with.
+The Americans really helped us out with gunpowder and explosives.
+And how much sheet steel they drove to us!
+Would we have been able to quickly establish the production of tanks if it had not been for American steel aid?
+And now they imagine that we had all this in abundance.

-David Glantz, an American military historian known for his books on the Eastern front, offers a somewhat different view, but still emphasized the significance of Lend-Lease:
+David Glantz, an American military historian known for his books on the Eastern front, offers a somewhat different view.
+Without the Lend-Lease, Soviet would still win, but they might have taken 12 to 18 months longer to finish off the Wehrmacht:

 Although Soviet accounts have routinely belittled the significance of Lend-Lease in the sustainment of the Soviet war effort, the overall importance of the assistance cannot be understated.
 Lend-Lease aid did not arrive in sufficient quantities to make the difference between defeat and victory in 1941–1942; that achievement must be attributed solely to the Soviet people and to the iron nerve of Stalin, Zhukov, Shaposhnikov, Vasilevsky, and their subordinates.
 As the war continued, however, the United States and Great Britain provided many of the implements of war and strategic raw materials necessary for Soviet victory.
 Without Lend-Lease food, clothing, and raw materials (especially metals), the Soviet economy would have been even more heavily burdened by the war effort.
 Perhaps most directly, without Lend-Lease trucks, rail engines, and railroad cars, every Soviet offensive would have stalled at an earlier stage, outrunning its logistical tail in a matter of days.
 In turn, this would have allowed the German commanders to escape at least some encirclements, while forcing the Red Army to prepare and conduct many more deliberate penetration attacks in order to advance the same distance.
 Left to their own devices, Stalin and his commanders might have taken twelve to eighteen months longer to finish off the Wehrmacht; the ultimate result would probably have been the same, except that Soviet soldiers could have waded at France's Atlantic beaches.